sGoblin0/Tetris/README.md

 2.Press "Z" & "X" to change rotation

-3. Press Space to move piece all down
+3.Press Space to move piece all down